-A Preliminary Economic Assessment report was completed and submitted on December 29, 2006, and updated Technical Reports on May 15, 2008 and February 27, 2009 and are available on the SEDAR website.
-This report uses the geologic model from the February 27, 2009 as the basis for the results developed and presented.
-In addition, Vista has metallurgical testwork currently in progress at Resource Development Inc. of Wheat Ridge, Colorado and the next round of exploration drilling which are both part of the planned work program detailed in SECTION 21 of this report.
+A Preliminary Economic Assessment report was completed and submitted on December 29, 2006 and is available on the SEDAR website.
+This report used the previous geologic model as a basis for the results developed and presented.
+In addition, Vista has metallurgical Testwork currently underway at Resource Development Inc. of Wheat Ridge, Colorado and the next round of exploration drilling which are both part of the planned work program detailed in SECTION 21 of this report.